nishmsyr/Weather-App/README.md

 ## ⚠️ Note on API Key

-This project uses an API (e.g. OpenWeather, Google Maps, etc.) that requires an API key, which **is not included** in this public repository for security reasons.
+This project uses an API (OpenWeatherAPI) that requires an API key, which **is not included** in this public repository for security reasons.

 ### 🔐 How to Run Locally